 Dental Implants Are Entirely Too Painful!

 While dental implant surgery can cause some pain in the initial days after, most of the pain is thwarted by anesthesia or other numbing agents given to the patient during the procedure.
 In fact, most patients feel only minor soreness and discomfort after implantation.
 This soreness usually goes away after the first few weeks.
 However, it is important to notify your dentist if you are experiencing extreme pain during or after the procedure, as this can be a sign you have an infection.

 Dental Implants Are Too Expensive!

 All in all, dental implants are a great option for those with broken and/or missing teeth.
 While there may be some misconceptions out there regarding this procedure, you can rest assured that dental implants are safe and effective.
-If you have any questions, contact Guillot Family Dental in Lafayette.
+If you have any questions, contact Guillot Family Dentistry in Lafayette or Broussard, LA.
 Their knowledgeable staff can provide you with the most in-depth information regarding dental implants and other dental services that are available to you.